nekonistyle/SSReflect/NNet/README.md

 # Algebraic Neural Network Library for Coq 8.11.1.

+This is the library for algebraic neural networks.

+## Algebraic Neural Network Types

+The coercions between each types are described in Coercions.pdf

 ### neuron1Type
 Fundamental type of algebraic neural networks without activation function.
 ```Coq